syntax-ke-shikar/tetris-project2/README.md

 - updateScore(int linesCleared): Updates score based on cleared lines.
 - saveHighScore(): Saves the highest score to a file.
 - loadHighScore(): Loads the highest score from a file.
-- showScores(): Shows the current and high scores.
+- displayScores(): Shows the current and high scores.

 ### 4. GameLogic Class

 Handles collisions, row clearing, and game-over conditions.

-- checkCollision(): Checks if a tetromino collides with existing blocks.
+-  collided(): Checks if a tetromino collides with existing blocks or boundaries.
-- lockPiece(): Locks a piece into the board.
+- placeTetrominoOnBoard(): Locks a piece into the board.
 - clearFullRows(): Removes full rows and shifts everything down.
-- hardDrop(): Instantly drops a tetromino to the lowest position.
+- hard_drop(): Instantly drops a tetromino to the lowest position.
+- canrotate():checks if the block can rotate at that position or not.
-- showGhostPiece(): Displays the ghost piece position before dropping.
+- findGhostY():finds the y coordinate of the ghost piece.

+### 5. UserGuide Class

+Displays the initial and gameOver menu.

+- showGuideMenu() : Prints the Start menu- rules, scoring system and game controls.
+- showGameOverMenu() : prints game over screen , with restart and exit options.

-### 5. Input Class
+### 6. Input Class

 Handles user input.

 - readInput(): Reads player keypresses and moves/rotates the tetromino accordingly.
+- waitForInput(): to create a buffer after game over.

-### 6. main() Function
+### 7. main() Function

 The main game loop that: